Hands UP if you had a personal diary or a writing journal when you were a kid.

 People encourage journaling by saying: “You don’t need anything fancy.
 You just need paper and a pen.”
 And that’s true.
 But it’s also a bit of bunk, isn’t it?
 We adults have our Leuchtturm1917 journals (dotted, thank you very much, NOT lined or blank) or ones with beautiful covers that speak to us.
 We have cups and cases crammed full of Tombows and Sakura Microns and Mildliners.
 And let’s not even get started on the washi tape addictions, shall we?

 Kids should feel the same kind of joy and excitement over their own journaling supplies.
-Let them pick out their own personal journal.
-If they can’t find a cover that speaks to them, they can always decorate one with stickers, decals, or original artwork.
+Let them pick out their own cute notebook.
+With all the journals out there, it shouldn't be hard for your child to find one with a cover that appeals.
+The Horse Journal or the Dog Journal from SohoSpark, for instance, would likely be a favorite choice by many preteens.
+But, if they can't find a perfect cover design, they can always create their own with stickers, decals, or original artwork.
 Make sure the page design works for them as well.
 Younger kids, in particular, need lines for writing.

 Let kids try out pens at a stationery store and buy a special pen or two, too.
 (Look at it this way: at least then they’ll keep their paws off yours.)